 preheader text examples

-In other words, it can be a disaster if you don’t write preheader text.
+In other words, it can be a major missed opportunity if you don’t write email preview text:

 Repeating your subject line text (as shown below) won’t win you any points, either.
 It’s a waste of space and a waste of words.

 Adding email preview text in your email service provider (ESP) is usually very easy.
 It’s often just another field right next to the subject line.
-Here’s a quick animation showing how easy it is to do using Mailjet by Sinch as your ESP.
-If including preview text in your campaigns, is this simple – why skip it?
+Here’s a quick animation showing how easy it is to do using Sinch Mailjet as your ESP.
+If including preview text in your campaigns, is this simple, why skip it?

 If your emails use custom-coded templates, you can still add email preview text.
-Here’s how to write code for email preheader text to ensure your best marketing messages show up in your subscribers’ inboxes.
+Here’s how to write HTML or CSS code for email preheader text to ensure your best marketing messages show up in your subscribers’ inboxes.

-What should you write in your email preheader?
-Here are ten things you can do that will enhance the message of your lonely subject line and produce more opens and engagement.
+So, what should you write in your email preheader?
+Here are ten things you can do to enhance the message of your lonely subject line and produce more opens and engagement so your email content can shine:

 1. Provide key details